php-flasher/php-flasher.github.io/docs/framework/symfony.md

     </html>
     ```

-2. dispatch `notifiactions` from anywhere in you application
+2. dispatch `notifications` from anywhere in you application
     ```php
     <?php